jdmonin/JSettlers2/doc/Readme.developer.md

 can run debug commands on standalone servers.
 To enable the debug user, start the server with `-Djsettlers.allow.debug=Y` .)

+To test that your bot is properly tracking resources in the game data, start the server with `-Djsettlers.debug.bots.datacheck.rsrc=Y` to send `SOCBotGameDataCheck(TYPE_RESOURCE_AMOUNTS)` at the end of each turn.
+See that message's javadoc for details.

 For robustness testing, the `SOCRobotClient.debugRandomPause` flag can be enabled by editing its declaration to inject random delays into handling messages and commands from the server.